strozfriedberg/lightgrep/README.md

  * searches for patterns in many different encodings; give it dirty data, lightgrep don't care
  * never, ever, ever, never, never looks at a byte twice or backs up in your input

-Lightgrep is still pretty new and doesn't have all the regexp features you might be used to.
-But it has enough features to be more than a toy, and what is supported is well-tested.
+Lightgrep is an [automata-based engine](https://en.wikipedia.org/wiki/Finite-state_machine) and doesn't have all the regexp features you might be used to.
+However, it has proved very useful in digital investigations and is well-tested.

+Lightgrep has both a command-line program for conducting searches against files and a C library, liblightgrep, for using in programs and scripts.
+The command-line program can search binary and text.
+The library has a C API and has bindings for both Python and Java.

-liblightgrep is copyright (c) 2010-2015, Stroz Friedberg, LLC. liblightgrep is available under version 3 of the GNU Public License.
+Lightgrep is copyright (c) 2010-2024, Stroz Friedberg, LLC.
+Lightgrep is available under version 3 of the GNU Public License.
 See [COPYING](COPYING) for details.

 Technical Info
 --------------